W. B. Mason

-W.B.
-Mason is an American business products company headquartered in Brockton, Massachusetts.
-They are widely known for their colorful fleet of delivery vehicles.
+W. B. Mason is an American business products company headquartered in Brockton, Massachusetts.
+The company is known for its colorful delivery vehicles.

-The company was founded in 1898 and started out selling rubber stamps and stencils for the Brockton shoe industry; it has since expanded into office supplies, janitorial and sanitation products, shipping and packaging materials, break room and coffee supplies, foodservice products, custom printing, and other business supplies.
+The company was founded in 1898 and started out selling rubber stamps and stencils for the Brockton shoe industry.
+It has since expanded into office supplies, janitorial and sanitation products, shipping and packaging materials, break room and coffee supplies, foodservice products, custom printing, and other business supplies.

-W.B.
-Mason has over 70 distribution centers and leases over 1,000 delivery trucks from Ryder servicing more than 300,000 businesses across the United States.
+W. B. Mason has over 60 distribution centers and leases over 1,000 delivery trucks from Ryder, servicing more than 300,000 businesses across the United States.

 History

-W.B.
-Mason was founded in 1898 by William Betts Mason in Brockton, Massachusetts, and its corporate headquarters remain in Brockton.
+On February 25, 1897, The American Stationer reported that William Betts Mason "has opened an office in the City Block at Brockton, Mass." with plans to "manufacture rubber stamps, stencils, and other articles of a like nature."
+By March 25, it was reported as a rubber stamp store.

 The company started as a business that sold printed products, engraved products, and rubber stamps.

-As the city of Brockton expanded in the early 20th century, largely due to the shoe industry, W.B.
-Mason expanded its sales offerings to include office supplies.
+As the city of Brockton expanded in the early 20th century, largely due to the shoe industry, W. B. Mason expanded its sales offerings to include office supplies.

+In 1901, W. B. Mason's rubber stamps store received a $1.50 disbursement from the City Engineer of Brockton, Massachusetts alongside 24 other businesses, some of whom received over $100.
+By 1912, it was referred to as a "stamp, stencil, and printing business."

 William Betts Mason ran the company until his death in 1912.
 The Mason family continued to oversee the company until the 1920s under William's wife, Marcena.
-In the late 1920s, W.B.
-Mason was sold to an employee and Brockton businessman, Samuel Kovner, who started his career out by sweeping the floors at W.B.
-Mason as a boy.
+In the late 1920s, W. B. Mason was sold to an employee and Brockton businessman, Samuel Kovner, who started his career out by sweeping the floors at W. B. Mason as a boy.
 Under Kovner, the company reached sales of $243,000.

+Later 20th century

 In 1963, Kovner sold the company to his daughter and son-in-law, Helen and Joseph Greene.
 The Greenes added furniture to the business and the company reached nearly a million dollars in sales by Greene's death in 1973.
-The Greene's son Steve took over leadership of the company.
+The Greenes' son Steve took over leadership of the company.

-In 1983, Steve Greene and his brother, John Greene, took over ownership from their mother and invited long standing employee, Leo Meehan, to join in ownership of the company.
-In 1993, Steve Greene replaced his mother Helen Greene as the Chairman of the Board of Directors.
-At this point, the company's sales were $20 million.
+In 1983, Steve Greene and his brother, John Greene, took over ownership from their mother and invited longstanding employee, Leo Meehan, to join in ownership of the company.